STAND. COM. REP. NO. 3017

 State of Hawaii

-(1) Inserting an effective date of July 1, 2075, to encourage further discussion; and
+(1) Changing the effective date to July 1, 2055, to facilitate further discussion on this measure; and

-As affirmed by the records of votes of the members of your Committees on Public Safety, Intergovernmental, and Military Affairs and Labor that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 2071, H.D.
-2, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 2071, H.D.
-2, S.D.
-1, and be referred to your Committees on Judiciary and Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 2503, H.D.
+1, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
+No. 2503, H.D.
+1, S.D.
+2.